-SECTION 5.
-(A) From the Contingency Reserve Fund, there is appropriated one dollar to the Taxpayer Rebate Fund which is created in the State Treasury.
+SECTION 6.
+(A) From the Contingency Reserve Fund, there is appropriated one billion dollars to the Taxpayer Rebate Fund which is created in the State Treasury.
 The fund is separate and distinct from the general fund and all other funds of the State.

-(C) The department may retain funds sufficient to administer the rebate, but not to exceed their actual costs.
+(C) The department may retain up to one percent of the fund, but not to exceed their actual costs, to administer the rebate.

 (D) Any funds remaining in the fund after every rebate has been accounted for shall lapse to the Contingency Reserve Fund, at which time the fund is dissolved.

 SECTION 7.
 This act takes effect upon approval by the Governor.